marcodelapierre/trinity-nf/README.md

 This pipeline is based on [SIH-Raijin-Trinity](https://github.com/Sydney-Informatics-Hub/SIH-Raijin-Trinity):

-Jellyfish -> Inchworm -> Chrysalis -> Butterfly mini-assemblies -> Gene-to-Trans
+Jellyfish -> Inchworm -> Chrysalis -> Butterfly mini-assemblies -> Aggregate

 The main software requirement is an installation of [Trinity](https://github.com/trinityrnaseq/trinityrnaseq).
 Tests have been run with Trinity version `2.8.6`.